codsen/codsen/packages/string-match-left-right/readme.md

 You may ask: why is the [coverage](https://coveralls.io/github/codsen/string-match-left-right?branch=master) not proper 100%?

 I will answer: it's because the source is in ES Modules (`import`/`export`) and because Node (and together with it, AVA, natively) does not support ES modules yet, I have to _transpile_ the code (using Rollup + Babel).
-This means, we run unit tests not against the _source code_, but against _what Babel generated out of it_.
-Since Babel adds more stuff and that stuff can change (since we're using "floating" preset `babel-preset-env`), I can't 100% guarantee that unit tests will cover transpiled code 100%.
+Sometimes Babel adds its own code which I can't target with my unit tests, for example the auxiliary functions responsible for CommonJS modules thingies.
+But sometimes it's because of my ~~laziness~~ lack of time.

-At least we cover 100% of the lines:
+At least we aim to cover 100% of the lines:

 ![current coverage situation](https://cdn.rawgit.com/codsen/string-match-left-right/45b3724d/media/coverage.png)